Dairy Goodness Bar

 - The Dairy Goodness Bar, located at the corner of Judson and Underwood, regularly ranks among the fair’s top food attractions.
 Located in the Dairy Building near the butter sculptures, the Dairy Goodness Bar is open throughout the fair from 9 a.m. to 9 p.m. daily.

 - The Dairy Goodness Bar serves malts, sundaes, ice cream cones, yogurt, cheese sticks, fresh cheese curds and milk.
-In 2016, nearly 181,500 ice cream treats – including 93,000 malts – were served throughout the fair.
+In 2017, more than 196,500 ice cream treats – including 93,000 malts – were served throughout the fair.

-- Malts ($6) and sundaes ($5) are available in Pie ‘n the Sky, chocolate, vanilla, strawberry, rhubarb‐strawberry, apple‐caramel, raspberry or blueberry flavors.
+- Malts ($6) and sundaes ($5) are available in That’s S’more Like It, mint, chocolate, vanilla, strawberry, rhubarb‐strawberry, apple‐caramel, raspberry or blueberry flavors.

 - Ice cream cones ($3) are available in vanilla, chocolate and twist flavors.

-- In 2017, the Dairy Goodness Bar will once again sell fresh cheddar cheese curds from Redhead Creamery, located in Brooten, Minn.
-Fresh curds in zesty and garlic flavors from Eichten’s in Center City, Minn. are also on the menu ($3/4‐oz. package).
+- Supporting local farms and curds: In 2018, the Dairy Goodness Bar will once again sell fresh cheddar cheese curds from Redhead Creamery, located in Brooten, Minn.
+Fresh garlic-flavored curds from Eichten’s in Center City, Minn. are also on the menu ($3/4‐oz. package).

-- Greek yogurt ($1) is available in strawberry and honey‐vanilla, and regular yogurt ($1) in raspberry, blueberry and peach.
-Strawberry Go-Gurt® is available for $1.
+- Greek yogurt ($1) is available in strawberry, and regular yogurt ($1) in peach.

-- Cheese sticks ($1) are available in cheddar, mozzarella, pepper jack and smoked mozzarella.
+- Cheese sticks ($1) are available in cheddar and mozzarella.

-- Milk ($1) is available in 1 percent chocolate or white.
+- Milk ($1) is available in chocolate or white.

 Did you know…